scouten/ericscouten.dev/content/about/index.md

 Paul).
 Given my dual background as graphic artist and software engineer, I was immediately attracted to this product and after much cajoling, I convinced the folks at Adobe that hiring me would be a good idea (… or did they convince me?).
-The embroyo has since hatched, and is now known as Adobe ImageReady (now a part of [Adobe Photoshop](https://www.adobe.com/products/photoshop.html)).
+The embroyo has since hatched, and is now known as Adobe ImageReady.
 My web site and ImageReady evolved together.
-I started using ImageReady to build the graphics for this site early in its development cycle, and those experiences were very influential in shaping the final product.
+I started using ImageReady to build the graphics for ~~this site~~ early in its development cycle, and those experiences were very influential in shaping the final product. **2021 update: As it has for everybody else, that ship has sailed.
+I'm no longer using ImageReady to build this site or anything else.**

-## 2018 Update
+## 2021 Update

 As I mentioned at the start of this page, it’s now been two decades since I wrote the original article.

-ImageReady has been off the market for several years now.
+ImageReady has been off the market for more than a decade now.
 Parts of it have been subsumed into Photoshop.

 As happens, I’ve moved on and been parts of many other projects.
-In almost 22 years at Adobe, I’ve been part of more than a dozen projects that have started from scratch.
+In more than 24 years at Adobe, I’ve been part of more than a dozen projects that have started from scratch.
 Several have made it to market; some have not.

 By far, the highlight of my career has been the ability to serve serious photographers as part of the team that originally brought Lightroom to market in 2007.
-That work has afforded me the opportunity to meet some of the most preeminent photographers and graphic designers of this era.
+That work afforded me the opportunity to meet some of the most preeminent photographers and graphic designers of this era.
 I couldn't be more grateful for that.
 I’ve also had the opportunity to work with and learn from many talented developers, architects, and user-experience designers in my time here.

 I’m no longer part of the team that’s building Lightroom.
-I’m sad about that, but I still have the opportunity to build great software.
 I look forward to sharing what I’m building currently.